Westgate and Birchington Inner Wheel Club

 We also meet up to 'Come And Meet Each Other (CAMEO) 4 Coffee' (or sometimes something stronger!) at members' houses or at a local venue such as Quex Barn, the Turner Contemporary Cafe, The Garden Centre in Ramsgate or in the summer, at a member's beach hut.
 These CAMEOs can be mornings, afternoons or evenings.
 We like to give all of our members a chance to come to meet up with everybody, and our working members like to come to evening functions when they can.

-The Inner Wheel club of Westgate & Birchington was proud to have a member of our club, Hazel Hedges, as District Chairman in 2016 to 2017.
+The Inner Wheel club of Westgate & Birchington was proud to have member of our club, Hazel Hedges, as District Chairman in 2016 to 2017.
 She is the third member of our club to have held office as District Chairman.
 Diana Taplin was District Chairman 1999 - 2000, and Margaret Hawkins was District Chairman 2010 - 2011.
+Hazel is presently the Member of Council representing our District on the National Council.

 (For more information please use the 'Contact Us' page.)